How to Successfully Start a Business in Malaysia in 2025: A Complete Guide

 - Employment Insurance System (EIS) – Unemployment benefits scheme

-Employers should also adhere to labor laws, employee welfare regulations, and timely payroll tax submissions.
+Employers should also adhere to labour laws, employee welfare regulations, and timely payroll tax submissions.

 3. Ongoing Tax Compliance